elastic/rally/docs/adding_tracks.rst

 Specifying ``compressed-bytes`` (file size of ``documents.json.bz2``) and ``uncompressed-bytes`` (file size of ``documents.json``) is optional but helps Rally to provide progress indicators and also verify integrity.

 You've now mastered the basics of track development for Rally.
-It's time to pat yourself on the back before you dive into the advanced topics.
+It's time to pat yourself on the back before you dive into the advanced topics!

 Advanced topics
 ---------------